mkitowski/Tabliczka/README.md

 # Tabliczka

-Simple JS app made for my doughters to improve multiplication
+Simple JS app made for my doughters to help them to improve multiplication